suryajeetlondhe/flutter_interview_questions/README.md

 📌 Singleton is best for global state, logging, and database management.

 ---

-57) Can you explain the process of testing a Flutter app?
+57.Can you explain the process of testing a Flutter app?
+---
 Sure!
 Here’s a short and simple answer you can say in an interview:

 ✅ Flutter App Testing Process
 In Flutter, we test apps using three main types of tests: